 In Fig. 7, the performance of the shared buffer type switch decreases when the switch is equipped with a larger buffer size.
 This is because the queue length becomes long and the possibility of a void space appearing becomes high, as was described in Section 3.3.
-Figures 8 and 9 show the simulation results for the output buffer type switch and the shared buffer type switch, respectively, when the buffer size B_T is fixed at 64.
+Figures 8 and 9 show the simulation results for the output buffer type switch and the shared buffer type switch, respectively, when the buffer size $B_T$ is fixed at 64.
+We choose this buffer size as the proper value for both output buffer type switch and shared buffer type switch.
 In Fig. 8, it can be observed that the packet loss probability is gradually increased by the higher traffic load.
 On the other hand, the performance of the shared buffer type switch suddenly deteriorates as shown in Fig. 9.
 This is because input packets are continuously dropped as the buffer queue length becomes long under the high traffic load condition.
+A shared buffer type switch has the features that the shared buffer overflows as soon as a packet begins to be inserted to the buffer.
+So, the performance is degraded drastically when the traffic load exceeds proper threshold.
+As shown in Fig. 9, that threshold of traffic load exists around 0.6.
 The shared buffer type has an advantage in that it requires a smaller buffer size, in the current case, for a number of FDL.
 However, the performance of the shared buffer type switch deteriorates much more than that of the output buffer type switch under high traffic conditions.
 In the next subsection, we will demonstrate how our void space reduction method improves the performance of the shared buffer type switch.